JesusFilm/react-prep/5-MyFirstApp/README.md

 # What its all led to (4hrs +)

-Now that we've created a react app together, its time for you to havw a go yourself.
+Now that we've created a react app together, its time for you to have a go yourself.
 Try out one of the ideas below, or come up with one yourself!

 > If you find your self getting stuck, try scour youtube for some tutorials of your project.
 Eg [react todo app](https://www.youtube.com/watch?v=E1E08i2UJGI)